Figure Skating — Ice Dance

 After countless unforgettable moments with Tessa, the pair decided to take some personal time to seek new challenges off the ice for the first time since they began their ice dancing careers together.

-Scott and Tessa believe that they still has the competitive fire and artistic depth to make a return to their third Olympics in Pyeongchang 2018 which they announced live on CBC's Road to the Olympics.
+During their break, Scott and Tessa believed that they still had the competitive fire and artistic depth to make a return to their third Olympics which they announced live on CBC's Road to the Olympics.

 And it was in PyeongChang 2018, where Tessa and Scott captured the imagination of the world with emotionally-charged and provocative performances, drawing on twenty years of creative commitment to one another.

 In the Team Event, they willed their compatriots to victory with beautiful performances, and, perhaps more importantly, through their cheerleading as team captains for each individual skater.

 Then, in the Short Program and the memorable crescendo of their now-timeless Free Dance, they skated magically to Baz Luhrmann's Moulin Rouge earning their second gold medal of the Olympics.